 Smith would reprise the role of Violet Crawley for both the Downton movies and even played McGonagall again in the videogame, Harry Potter: Hogwarts Mystery.
-Her latest film, A Boy called Christmas, came out in 2021.
+Her latest film, Downton Abbey: A New Era, came out in 2022.

 Gary Oldman – Sirius Black

 Harry Potter’s gruff but lovable godfather was brought to life by Gary Oldman.
 Oldman brought a wealth of experience to the Harry Potter series, having started on the stage as a member of the Royal Shakespeare Company before eventually making the leap to the silver screen with 1982’s Remembrance.